 “Dress as though your life depends on it or don’t bother,” Leigh Bowery infamously said of the dress code for his weekly club night, Taboo, just off London’s Leicester Square.
-Bowery — designer, performance artist, club superstar, and finally a paint-splattered one-man canvas — was the outrageous master of ceremonies for London’s mid-eighties underground club scene.
+Bowery — designer, performance artist, club superstar, and finally a paint-splattered one-man canvas — was the outrageous master of ceremonies for London’s mid-'80s underground club scene.
 With him he brought a bizarre, and often drug-fueled, carnival of psycho-glamour and polysexual debauchery.
 Taboo’s notorious doorman, Mark Vaultier, would hold a mirror up to wannabe clubbers whose fashion efforts didn’t cut it and witheringly ask: “Would you let yourself in?”

-These dress codes might seem galaxies away from what Princess Di was wearing to royal engagements in the same era, but a new exhibition at London’s Victoria & Albert museum aims to show just how eighties fashion emerged directly from the underground music scene — and its draconian door policies.
-Club to Catwalk features creations from names like John Galliano, Vivienne Westwood, Stephen Jones, Betty Jackson, Paul Smith, Pam Hogg, Katharine Hamnett, Rifat Ozbek, and Leigh Bowery.
+These dress codes might seem galaxies away from what Princess Di was wearing to royal engagements in the same era, but the "Club to Catwalk" exhibit at London’s Victoria & Albert museum aimed to show just how '80s fashion emerged directly from the underground music scene — and its draconian door policies.
+"Club to Catwalk" features creations from names like John Galliano, Vivienne Westwood, Stephen Jones, Betty Jackson, Paul Smith, Pam Hogg, Katharine Hamnett, Rifat Özbek, and Leigh Bowery.

 John Galliano, who studied at Central Saint Martins art college from 1981 to 1984, remembers how on Thursdays and Fridays "the college was almost deserted.
 Everybody was at home working on their costumes for the weekend."

 Trojan, a club star and Bowery’s former lover, famously once hacked his ear half off as a fashion statement, because, as a 1986 article in The Face helpfully explains, he was “simply, fed up of being copied” by the girls at Taboo.
-It’s the kind of hedonism that makes Riri’s bad girl antics feel, well, a little tame.
+It’s the kind of hedonism that makes RiRi’s bad-girl antics feel, well, a little tame.

-Can you give an example of this club to real world crossover?
+Can you give an example of this club-to-real-world crossover?

 The classic example is the billowing New Romantic shirt that translated into the piecrust collar beloved by Princess Diana and her chums.
-It was this moment where designers were straddling two worlds and bringing the anything goes vitality of the club scene and melding it with skills learned at fashion colleges.
+It was this moment where designers were straddling two worlds and bringing the anything-goes vitality of the club scene and melding it with skills learned at fashion colleges.
 Stephen Jones was making hats for his clubbing friends, but he was also making hats for royalty.